ecobost/cnn4brca/log.md

 	Answer: mxn. m examples of n dimensions.

 5. Is it a binary classification(cancer/no cancer) or 3 classes (micro/mass/nothing) or something else(detection)?
-6. Which forms of preprocessing should I use?.
+6. Which forms of image enhancement should I use?.